P2SAMAPA/P2-ETF-MERTON-ANN/README.md

 Actions -> Seed Historical Data -> Run workflow (~10-15 minutes)

 **2. Run first training + prediction**
-Actions -> Daily Train + Predict -> Run workflow
+Actions -> Daily Train + Predict -> Run workflow (both Option A and Option B will run)

 **3. View the dashboard**
 Open the Streamlit app linked in the repo description.
+Use the sidebar to switch between Option A and Option B, and explore the "Historical Performance" tab to see past signals with actual returns.

 ---